 There are four mandated programs available to all Barnard faculty and employees.
 These are:

 The Family and Medical Leave Act of 1993 requires that eligible employees be given up to 12 weeks of unpaid, job protected leave during any 12 month period for the birth and first-year care of a child; the adoption or foster placement of a child; the serious medical condition of the employee’s spouse, child, or parent; or the employee’s own serious medical condition.
 Both the employer and the employee have certain rights under the act.
 The Human Resources Department can be contacted for further information.

 Social Security is a federal program of retirement, disability, survivor and health related benefits covering most staff.
 Contributions to Social Security are shared by the College and the employee.

 Income protection, medical benefits and survivor benefits are provided for job related illnesses and injuries.
-This mandated coverage is provided to the college by CHUBB and is independent of the health care coverage provided by Oxford.
+This mandated coverage is provided to the college by CHUBB and is independent of the health care coverage provided by Cigna.
 For this reason, among others, any job related injury or illness must be reported immediately to the responsible supervisor, department chair or director and to the Human Resources Department.